 Recognized Contingencies

-The types of contingencies that must be respected on elements that form the BPS and BES are, at a minimum, specified by NPCC and NERC respectively.
-The types of contingencies that must be respected on the remaining local elements are specified by the IESO.
-The consequences of Group 1, Group 2, and Group 3 contingencies must be considered on BPS, BES, and local elements respectively; with due regard for how auxiliaries at generation, electricity storage and transmission stations are supplied by the IESO-controlled grid.
+Recognized contingencies applicable to elements that form the BPS and BES are, at a minimum, specified by NPCC and NERC, respectively.
+Additional recognized contingencies applicable to the IESO-controlled grid are specified by the IESO.
+The consequences of Group 1, Group 2, and Group 3 contingencies shall be applied in accordance with s.4.2 with due regard for how auxiliaries at generation, electricity storage and transmission stations are supplied by the IESO-controlled grid.
+If the recognized contingencies within this document are inconsistent with other reliability standards, such as due to any updates by NERC or NPCC, the most stringent of the subject recognized contingencies is adopted.

 Single-element contingencies result in the clearing of a single protection zone, with the exception of inadvertent breaker opening contingencies.
 A single protection zone may comprise more than one element.
 To restore system security, it can be assumed that only one element was faulted, and the other elements comprised within a single protection zone can return to service.
 The timing of the return to service depends upon the particulars associated with the fault location.
 System security must be restored considering all elements that cannot be returned to service within 30 minutes.

-When the IESO-controlled grid is in a high risk operating state, the IESO may operate the system to withstand contingencies more severe than those specified below for a normal operating state.
+When the IESO-controlled grid is in a high-risk operating state, the IESO may operate the system to withstand contingencies more severe than those specified below for a normal operating state.

 A.1 Group 1 – Contingencies